 Salaries, wages and similar amounts paid to a contracted player fall within the ambit of the definition of "gross income" and are subject to income tax in the hands of the player concerned.
-As the amounts also constitute "remuneration" as defined for employees' tax purposes, a club paying such amounts to a contracted player has an obligation to deduct employees' tax and pay what was deducted over to SARS within the prescribed period.
+Since the amounts also constitute "remuneration" as defined for employees' tax purposes, a club paying such amounts to a contracted player has an obligation to deduct employees' tax and pay the deducted amount over to SARS within the prescribed period.

-Independently contracted players also receive payments arising out of their participation in matches or competitions, which also constitute "gross income" and such payments are accordingly taxable in the hands of the player concerned.
-These receipts must also be declared in the player's annual tax return.
-However, as the independent player and the person paying the player for the player's participation are not in an employer - employee relationship, the payments will not constitute "remuneration" as defined for employees' tax purposes and as such will not be subject to employees' tax.
+Independent players also receive payments arising out of their participation in matches or competitions which constitute "gross income" and such payments are accordingly taxable in the hands of the player concerned.
+These receipts must be declared in the player's annual tax return.
+However, as the independent player and the person paying the player for the player's participation are not in an employer/employee relationship, the payments will not constitute "remuneration" as defined for employees' tax purposes and as such will not be subject to employees' tax.
+These independent players must register as provisional taxpayers.